-f. children who live nearest to the Academy measured by the straight-line distance from Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+f. children who live nearest to the Academy measured by the straight-line distance from the child's home to the gate at the main entrance to the Academy.
+Post Office address point of the academy's main entrance to the Post Office address point of the child's home.
+This paragraph has been changed to match the wording used by Leicestershire's admissions team in operating its distance-measuring system.
+There is no change to the definition used.

-In the event that two or more applicants under criterion 10f live the same straightline distance from the academy, the place or places will be allocated at random by an independent person g. children of staff recruited after 1st March in the year of admission to fill a post for which there is a demonstrable skill shortage may be considered as exceptional admissions.
+In the event that two or more applicants under criterion 10f live the same straightline distance from the academy, the place or places will be allocated at random by an independent person